Pullbacks of metric bundles and Cannon-Thurston maps: Metric bundles

 if $d_B(b_1,b_2)\leq N$. \end{cor}

 In the rest of the paper, we will summarize the conclusion of Corollary \ref{bdd-flaring} by saying that a metric (graph) bundle satisfies the {\bf bounded flaring condition}.

-\begin{rem}{\em (Metric bundles in the literature)} Metric (graph) bundles appear in a number of places in other people's work.
-In \cite{bowditch-stacks} Bowditch defines {\em stacks of (hyperbolic) spaces} which can easily be shown to be quasiisometric to metric graph bundles.
-Conversely a metric (graph) bundle is clearly a stack of spaces as per \cite{bowditch-stacks}.
+\begin{rem}{\em (Metric bundles in the literature)} Metric (graph) bundles appear in several places in other people's work.
+In \cite[Section 2.1]{bowditch-stacks} Bowditch defines {\em stacks of (hyperbolic) spaces} which can easily be shown to be quasiisometric to metric graph bundles over an interval in $\RR$.
+Conversely, a metric (graph) bundle whose base is an interval in $\RR$ is clearly a stack of spaces as per \cite[Section 2.1]{bowditch-stacks}.
 In \cite{whyte-bundles} Whyte defines {\em coarse bundles} which are also quasiisometric to metric graph bundles but with additional restrictions. \end{rem}